emychela/Coffee_Shop_Sales_Analysis_Excel/README.md

 - Month- This helped me to conduct analysis by Month.
 I used the Month Function =MONTH(B2) -B2 is transaction_date column.
 - Month_Name- This column helped in visualization as it is easier to interpret visualizations with month name instead of number =TEXT(B2, "mmm")
 - Weekday - helped to analyze transaction by day of week, =WEEKDAY(B2,2)
-- Weekday_Name- This made it easier to interprate the days of the week by name instead of numbers on the visualizations, =TEXT(B2,"ddd")
+- Weekday_Name- This made it easier to interpret the days of the week by name instead of numbers on the visualizations, =TEXT(B2,"ddd")
 - Hour - this helped me analyze the transactions by time and have a better understanding of sales by the hour, =HOUR(C2)

 ## Summary of Analysis.